zenrocklabs/zenrock-docs/docs/docs/zenBTC/zenbtc-introduction.md

 This controversy created a massive gap in the market, sparking demand for decentralized alternatives.
 As a result, new wrapped Bitcoin products grew AUM by $2.3 billion in this year alone.
 However, none of these products pair fully decentralized security with native yield, leaving zenBTC uniquely positioned to address this unmet need.
 On Solana specifically, zenBTC faces limited competition, with cbBTC being the only other product operating at scale.
 Yet, cbBTC faces the same centralization concerns as wBTC due to its affiliation with Coinbase.
 By contrast, zenBTC offers fully decentralized custody through Zenrock’s dMPC technology, combined with native yield—a first-of-its-kind value proposition.

 Most wrapped Bitcoin products were developed before decentralized security technologies like distributed MPC (dMPC) existed, relying instead on multi-sig wallets.
 Transitioning to decentralized custody now poses a significant challenge for these competitors.
 Achieving true decentralization would require a complete overhaul of technology stacks, including rewriting smart contracts for existing assets—a costly and time-intensive process.
 Further, most competing products have incredibly difficult user experiences.
 For example, tBTC is minted on ETH and then bridged.
 Achieving yield on BTC is never easy in DeFi.
-Yield generation typically requires advanced liquid restaking capabilities enabled through partnerships with platforms like EigenLayer or Babylon.
-For existing competitors, integrating these solutions would require substantial infrastructure updates and obtaining explicit user consent for yield participation.
-This opt-in process, while necessary for regulatory and technical compliance, could be cumbersome for products already operating at scale, introducing friction and potentially introducing outflow risk.
+Most wrapped Bitcoin products either offer no yield or require users to manually deploy assets into risky DeFi protocols. zenBTC's protocol fee-based yield is automatic and requires no additional action from users—the underlying BTC is never exposed to external protocol risk.

 <div style={{maxWidth: "900px", margin: "0 auto"}}>